puid/Elixir/README.md

 "6E908C2A1AA7BF101E7041338D43B87266AFA73734F423B6C3C3A17599F40F2A"
 ```

-Note this is much more intuitive than guess, or simply not knowing, how much entropy your random IDs actually have.

 ### General Note

-The mathematical approximations used by **Puid** always favor conservative estimatation:
+The mathematical approximations used by **Puid** always favor conservative estimation:

 - overestimate the **bits** needed for a specified **total** and **risk**
 - overestimate the **risk** of generating a **total** number of **puid**s
 - underestimate the **total** number of **puid**s that can be generated at a specified **risk**

 ### Installation